vovoid/lunasky-vovoid-com-staging/_posts/2017-05-20-looking-ahead.md

 Welcome to our Dev blog!
 This is the first of a bunch of blog posts about what has been going on over the past 1.5 years.

-Who are developing Luna Sky?
+Who are the developers working on Luna Sky?

+We are 2 people:
 <ul>
     <li>jaw - engine & game code</li>
     <li>Yaphy - graphics & game design</li>